GOPIVIRAT/sentinel_soc_project/README.md

 Here I practiced scripting that is useful for SOC analysts:

 **PowerShell**
 I used PowerShell to:

-inspect running processes
+- Inspect running processes

-review network connections
+- Review network connections

-export logs
+- Export logs

-analyze events
+- Analyze events

-interact directly with the attacked machine
+- Interact directly with the attacked machine

-This improved my endpoint investigation skills.
+*This improved my endpoint investigation skills.*

 **Python**
 I used Python for:

-extracting IPs from large files
+- Extracting IPs from large files

-cleaning and parsing logs
+- Cleaning and parsing logs

-writing small automation helpers
+- Writing small automation helpers

-file handling tasks
+- File handling tasks

-This strengthened my SOC automation and data-processing skills.
+*This strengthened my SOC automation and data-processing skills.*

 # 9. AI Security Analyst